What about pre- and probiotics?

 Dietary fiber and starch are broken down by bacteria into short chain fatty acids (SCFAs)

 - Dietary fiber and starch: The production of short chain fatty acids (SCFAs) by bacteria in the gut.
-Most abundant SCFAs are butyrate, acetate and propionate which are end products of anaerobic fermentation.
+The most abundant SCFAs are butyrate, acetate and propionate which are end products of anaerobic fermentation.

 - Resistant Starch: Starch that passes through the small intestine and reaches the large intestine to be fermented by bacteria.
 Fermentation of RS by the bacteria in the large intestine results in the formation of SCFAs (especially butyrate) and a higher bacterial diversity in the gut.